the-amazing-atharva/EcoFix/README.md

 - Font Awesome for icons
 - OpenStreetMap API for geolocation
 - node.js and npm for database and leaderboard (in-progress)
+- MongoDB and schemas for databse, leaderboard and issues implementation

 ## Screenshots 📸